-The majority of employers in Illinois are obliged to carry workers’ compensation insurance for their employees.
-Therefore, the vast majority of injured workers in Illinois can file a claim.
-The process is not simple, however, and you should start by seeking help from a workers’ comp attorney in Chicago.
+Most employers in Illinois are obliged to carry workers’ compensation insurance for their employees.
+Therefore, most injured workers in Illinois can file a claim.
+The process is not simple, but you should start by seeking help from a workers’ comp attorney in Chicago.

 Worker’s compensation in Illinois includes:

-Take note that workers’ comp only covers injuries that are related to your job, such as repetitive use, a stroke or heart attack due to work, or similar job-related physical or psychological problems.
-The insurance also covers a pre-existing condition that worsened in the course of your employment.
+Take note that workers’ comp only covers injuries related to your job, such as repetitive use, a stroke or heart attack due to work, or similar physical or psychological problems.
+The insurance also covers a pre-existing condition that worsened during your employment.

 You must have been working at something, onsite or off-site, directly related to your employment.
-For example, you are not compensated if you were injured during a company softball game or picnic.
+For example, you are not compensated if injured during a company softball game or picnic.

-Workers’ compensation benefits are tax-free, so you don’t have to pay taxes on the compensation you receive.
+Workers’ compensation benefits are tax-free, so you don’t have to pay taxes on your compensation.

-As of 2022, the maximum benefit per week for permanent partial disability or permanent total disability is $1,792.73 while the minimum benefit amount is $672.28.
-(The cap is revised every six months; a list of the maximums can be found on the website of the Illinois Workers’ Compensation Commission, which is responsible for enforcing the state’s workers’ compensation regulations.)
+As of 2022, the maximum benefit per week for permanent partial disability or permanent total disability is $1,792.73, while the minimum benefit amount is $672.28.
+(The cap is revised every six months; a list of the maximums can be found on the Illinois Workers’ Compensation Commission website, which is responsible for enforcing the state’s workers’ compensation regulations.)

 A recipient of PTD or death benefits is entitled to receive a cost-of-living adjustment periodically.
 Death benefits are paid over a span of 25 years or are paid in a sum of $500,000, whichever is greater.

-Total temporary disability (TTD) benefits are paid in minimums based on an employee’s average wage weekly or a scheduled rate, whichever of the two is lower.
+Total temporary disability (TTD) benefits are paid in minimums based on an employee’s average weekly wage or a scheduled rate, whichever is lower.

 When you are injured on the job, you must notify your employer promptly.
 You also need to receive medical treatment immediately so you have proof of your injury.
-Tell the medical provider that your injury is work-related, so they know who is responsible for paying for your medical care.
+Tell the medical provider that your injury is work-related so they know who pays for your medical care.